JonathanPegaz/memoire-ecni2/Charlotte/Fiches de lecture/Delineating inadvertent plagiarism/Citations.md

 > Cryptomnesia has practical implications, particularly in the areas that demand the output of creative products.
 One such area is the generation of research ideas.

+> Another area of creative endeavor in which cryptomnesia apparently occurs is music.